MaterializeInc/materialize/doc/user/content/sql/select.md

 Scenario | `SELECT` behavior
 ---------|------------------
 **Creating view** | The query description is bound to the name given to it by `CREATE VIEW`.
-**Reading from a materialized source or view** | Reads directly from the maintained data.
+**Reading from a source or materialized view** | Reads directly from the maintained data.
-**Querying non-materialized sources and views** | Constructs a dataflow, which is torn down after returning results to the client.
+**Querying non-materialized views** | Constructs a dataflow, which is torn down after returning results to the client.

 ### `SELECT` + clusters

-As mentioned above, queries over non-materialized sources and views must create a dataflow to compute the results.
+As mentioned above, queries over non-materialized views must create a dataflow to compute the results.
 Each dataflow must belong to a [cluster](/overview/key-concepts#clusters).